 Children can start attending school for a full day (also known as reception class) from the September after their fourth birthday

-If your child is born between 1 September 2013 and 31 August 2014 your child can start school in September 2018.
+If your child is born between 1 September 2015 and 31 August 2016 your child will start school in September 2020

 Most out of school and holiday provisions will take children from the age of 4 to 12 years (a child aged 4 must also be in full time reception class and not in a nursery class)

 Generally, the cheapest way for children to travel in London is by using a Zip Oyster photocard.

 - Children under 11 can travel free on buses and trams without needing a 5-10 Zip Oyster photocard unless they look older than 10, in which case it is advisable to apply for a 5-10 Zip Oyster photocard